-LICENSOR represents end warrants that it shall be responsible for the maintenance of the LICENSED MARKS including the payment of the corresponding taxes, renewal fees, etc. as to keep them with full legal effect.
-The maintenance or lack thereof by LICENSOR shall not entitle LICENSEE to recovery or restitution of royalties or other claim for failure to maintain by LICRNSOR.
-In the event the registrations for the LICENSED MARKS am nor maintained, LICENSEE's sole remedy shall be termination of this Agreement; subject to the limitation that if LICRNSOR files now applications for the LICENSED MARKS the Agreement shall he reinstituted.
-Should LICWSOR fail to maintain the registrations for the LICENSED MARKS, LICENSEE may take steps to maintain the registrations, subject to the reimbursement for all fees, Costs. and expenses from LICENSOR.
-Upon written request, no more than two times per calendar year, LICENSOR shell indicate the status of the registrations to LICENSEE.
-LICENSOR may elect, and shall advise LICENSEE of its intention to allow registrations in Spain and Portugal to lapse in favor of registrations in the European Community In such event, LICENSEE may, at its option and expense, maintain the registrations in Spain and Portugal and shall supply complete documentation of same to LICENSOR upon written request of LICENSOR.
-If LICENSEE decides to maintain the Spanish and Portuguese trademark registrations, BOARD will remain the owner of such registrations, and LICENSEE will acquire 00 ownership interest or My other right in conflict with this Agreement.
+LICENSOR represents and warrants that it shall be responsible for the maintenance of the LICENSED MARKS including the payment of the corresponding taxes, renewal fees, etc. as to keep them with full legal effect.
+The maintenance or lack thereof by LICENSOR shall not entitle LICENSEE to recovery or restitution of royalties or other claim for failure to maintain by LICENSOR.
+In the event the registrations for the LICENSED MARKS are not maintained, LICENSEE's sole remedy shall be termination of this Agreement; subject to the limitation that if LICENSOR files new applications for the LICENSED MARKS the Agreement shall be reinstituted.
+Should LICENSOR fail to maintain the registrations for the LICENSED MARKS, LICENSEE may take steps to maintain the registrations, subject to the reimbursement for all fees, costs, and expenses from LICENSOR.
+Upon written request, no more than two times per calendar year, LICENSOR shall indicate the status of the registrations to LICENSEE.
+LICENSOR may elect, and shall advise LICENSEE of its intention to allow registrations in Spain and Portugal to lapse in favor of registrations in the European Community.
+In such event, LICENSEE may, at its option and expense, maintain the registrations in Spain and

+Portugal and shall supply complete documentation of same to LICENSOR upon written request of LICENSOR.
+If LICENSEE decides to maintain the Spanish and Portuguese trademark registrations, BOARD will remain the owner of such registrations, and LICENSEE will acquire no ownership interest or any other right in conflict with this Agreement.